Ashes

 About Charles.

 I have written to both the family and the Funeral Home, asking about his ashes.
-But I never heard from them.

-I have his mother´s letters and will write about them in a while.
+I have his mother’s letters and will write about them in a while.

 Please see what I wrote in the piece: I have lived on signs and impulses…